Paralegal Schools in Colorado

 - 0 schools offer a bachelor’s degree program for paralegals/legal assistants.

-- 2 ABA approved paralegal degree programs in Colorado.
+- 2 not-for-profit ABA-approved paralegal degree programs in Colorado.

 - Highest graduation rate: Institute of Business and Medical Careers 68%.1